-Tears occur in up to 90% of women during their first birth and between 44 and 79% of birthing women overall.
-Tears are related to the size of the baby, whether or not it’s your first delivery, and genetics.
+According to the American Urogynecologic Society, tears occur in up to 90% of women during their first birth and between 44 and 79% of birthing women overall.
+Tears are related to the baby’s size, whether or not it’s your first delivery, and genetics.

 What Does A Tear Mean?

 Any injury needs to lay down scar tissue to heal, which takes 6-8 weeks.
-Yet scars are weaker than normal tissue and can cause pain and contribute to pain with sex, and urinary or fecal incontinence.
-In the early days postpartum, tears can make peeing and pooping much more uncomfortable.
+Yet scars are weaker than normal tissue and can cause pain and contribute to pain with sex and urinary or fecal incontinence.
+Also, in the early days of postpartum, tears can make peeing and pooping after birth much more uncomfortable.
 Luckily, there are ways to help ease that first time on the toilet.

 4 Tips to Minimize Your Risk of Tearing

-As a pelvic floor physical therapist, there are a few strategies I teach to help have a better labor with less likelihood of perineal tearing.
+As a pelvic floor physical therapist, I teach a few strategies to help have a better labor with less likelihood of perineal tearing.

 - Starting to massage the perineum between 34-36 weeks can help the tissues stretch better.
 Research shows that it doesn’t cause any harm and may help reduce your risk of tearing.